-You can use CLAIRE® Intelligent Structure Discovery to parse semi-structured or structured data in mappings that run on the Spark engine.
+You can use CLAIRE® Intelligent Structure Discovery to parse semi-structured or unstructured data in mappings that run on the Spark engine or the Databricks Spark engine.

-Long, complex files with little or no structure can be difficult to understand much less parse.
+Long, complex files with little or no structure can be difficult to understand, much less parse.
 CLAIRE Intelligent Structure Discovery can automatically discover the structure in unstructured data.